twilco/widen.github.io/_posts/2016-02-12-testing-future-web-stack.md

 Simply commit these changes, push them up to GitHub, and you will see unit and integration tests run on Travis.
 Take a look at [a recent build on Travis of Widen/fullstack-react][travis-passing-build] that illustrates the finished product.

 ## Going further
+While [Widen/fullstack-react][repo-v2] was designed to be simple to allow us to focus on the concepts needed to create and test a futuristic full-stack JavaScript web application, there are certainly areas where we can make improvements.
+Some of those improvements may include:

-- handle empty list of names in code and back it with a unit test for names-list
+* Handle an empty list of names in the code and back it with a unit test for `<NamesList>`.
-- move integration test config to a file in config dir
+* Move the integration test configuration to a file in config directory.
-- better reporting of failed tests all around
+* Improve console reporting for server-side tests.
+* Make use of ES6 modules instead of using CommonJS throughout the project.
+* Compile the server code using Babel & Webpack.
+This will allow us to use more ES6/7 features on the server as well, and give us to ability to set aliases, use plug-ins, and all of the other conveniences we are already used to client-side.

+Let me know in the comments section below, or open up a pull request or issue in [the project's issue tracker][issues] if you have any other ideas.

 [blink]: http://www.chromium.org/blink